Avoid these common pitfalls of corporate innovation management

 To get ahead of unproductive and even harmful discussions, organizational leadership teams need to be actively involved from the start of the innovation process.
 Leaderships needs to fully support the development and integration of innovative ideas and new business models.
 The entire innovation process should be geared towards transferring ownership of an innovation from a small innovation team to business leaders in the operation.
 This can only be accomplished if business leaders commit to scaling successful innovation early in the innovation process.

 To conclude, successful innovation is not something that happens overnight.
-It is and ongoing process of trial and error where teams should celebrate successes and learn from their failures.
+It is an ongoing process of trial and error where teams should celebrate successes and learn from their failures.
 To avoid making the same mistakes as others, we encourage you to identify innovation ideas together with operational employees, align innovation efforts with your strategy, validate innovations by more than numbers alone and involve business leaders early in the innovation process.

 Use our Continuous Innovation Framework to avoid even more pitfalls